Roger Craig (Jeopardy! contestant): Early life and career

 Craig, who was 33 years old at the time of his initial Jeopardy! appearance in 2010, is a native of Ferndale, Pennsylvania.
 He grew up there and later in Virginia, where he graduated from Annandale High School in 1995.

 Craig holds a first degree in biology and biochemistry from Virginia Tech, and a master's degree and Ph.D. in computer science from the University of Delaware.
 He was working on his doctorate at the time of his first appearance on Jeopardy!, and completed the degree later in 2010.

 In his scholarly career, Craig has published eight papers in the field of bioinformatics, specifically on topics of combinatorial protein synthesis and protein-protein prediction.

 As of November 2011, Craig was living in Newark, Delaware, and working as a computer scientist.
 He is the founder of Cotinga, a company which performs data analyses and creates learning applications for smartphones.
 Craig was a guest on KFC Radio of Barstool Sports on August 23, 2012.
+When the Battle of the Decades tournament aired in 2014, Craig was living in Brooklyn, New York, and working a data scientist.

+In 2025, he revealed that he is married to Julia Collins, a fellow Jeopardy! champion.